New York State Forests: State Nature and Historic Preserve

-List of New York State Forests
+List of New York state forests

 The following sortable table includes several classifications of state forests in New York.
-Those labelled as "State Forests" are managed for a variety of goals; many are reforestation areas that are intended for timber production and watershed protection, in addition to providing space for outdoor recreation.
-"Multiple Use Areas" are managed primarily to provide space for outdoor recreation, with the additional purpose of land conservation and protection.
-"Unique Areas" are intended to protect areas with significant geological, ecological, aesthetic, or historical features.
+Those labeled as "state forests" are managed for a variety of goals; many are reforestation areas that are intended for timber production and watershed protection, in addition to providing space for outdoor recreation.
+"Multiple use areas" are managed primarily to provide space for outdoor recreation, with the additional purpose of land conservation and protection.
+"Unique areas" are intended to protect areas with significant geological, ecological, aesthetic, or historical features.